What Is A REIT? | Real Estate Investment Trusts (ULTIMATE) Guide

 How To Invest In REITs?

 Publicly traded REITs can be purchased through any retail broker the same way you would purchase stocks.
 You simply find a company you want to invest in, decide how many shares you want to own and submit a trade.
-If you want to purchase publically non-traded REITs, you must find a qualified broker who has access to these investments and make a trade through them.
+If you want to purchase publicly non-traded REITs, you must find a qualified broker who has access to these investments and make a trade through them.

 If you want more guidance, you can purchase shares in a REIT mutual fund or an exchange-traded fund.
 These investment funds feature a pool of securities chosen by seasoned investors that offer a bit more guidance and stability than choosing REITs on your own.
 You must directly contact the fund's managers to purchase private REITs and determine their investment requirements.